Roboy/ss18_talk_to_two/SAM/README.md

     monotonic
     ```
     for Speaker Recognition
-    todo: get these rquirenments from kathi
+    TODO: get these rquirenments from kathi
     ```
     eyed3
     ```